LukeDowell/poebuddy/doc/technical-history.md

 format it later?
 The recursion issue might have something to do with the format being implicit.

-Instead of using jackson annotations to get the oddly formatted json into a format that follows scala conventions, I think I'm just going to write extension functions that basically "wrap" the poorly named fields with better names.
+Instead of using jackson annotations to get the oddly formatted json into a format that follows scala conventions, I think I'm just going to write functions that basically "wrap" the poorly named fields with better names.
 That will be a lot faster and less work than trying to get play json macros to obey jackson annotations, which probably isn't even possible.